olimpiu98/openclassroomp2/README.md

 ## Overview

--Ohmyfood is an online food ordering service that allows users to view menus and compose their order in advance to reduce waiting times at restaurants.
+- Ohmyfood is an online food ordering service that allows users to view menus and compose their order in advance to reduce waiting times at restaurants.

--This project is for the initial Paris launch of the service, featuring menus from four top local restaurants.
+- This project is for the initial Paris launch of the service, featuring menus from four top local restaurants.

 ## Features